We have five factories and 19 years of experience in plant extracts

 4. Stability: Lycopene is relatively stable compared to other carotenoids, but it can still be affected by exposure to light, heat, and oxygen.

-Understanding the chemical structure and properties of Lycopene is crucial for appreciating its role in human health and how it can be best incorporated into the diet for maximum benefit.
+Understanding the chemical structure and properties of lycopene is crucial for appreciating its role in human health and how it can be best incorporated into the diet for maximum benefit.

 2. Sources of Lycopene in Diet